JasonC212/Fanatic-Four-/README.md

 All visual assets are originals by Jane.
 This includes the monster, terrain, background, etc.

+Other sounds are origonals by Jess unless specified below.

 Forest sound https://freesound.org/people/klankbeeld/sounds/629026/ expanded upon by Jess

 Title theme https://freesound.org/people/klankbeeld/sounds/133100/